 My husband and I had the opportunity to tour several award winning, luxury high end new construction homes this past January of 2021, and again in the fall of 2020.
 These were some of the very best builders in our area, putting their best foot forward.
 Both times we saw a repeated themes throughout the kitchen areas.

-I wanted to share some of these ideas we saw – especially the trends we saw again and again.
-You can see 3 examples of some big “of the decade” ideas for your new kitchen below!
+I am so excited to share 3 of my favorite ideas – the trends we saw again and again.
+I would say these are 3 big “of the decade” design ideas for your new kitchen below!

 And if you are working within the confines of a small kitchen and tight layout, taking a big idea and using a small aspect of it works just as well sometimes!

 Kitchen Design Idea #1: The Built In Glass Hutch

 It was quite common to find built-in china cabinets and butler pantries in kitchens built during the late 1800’s.